bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 # Resource Limits

+- limits can be set on both CPU and memory utilization
 - pods run with unbounded CPU and memory limits
-- limits can be set on both CPU and memory utilization
-- Kubernetes will cycle containers when limits a reached
+- Kubernetes will restart containers when limits a reached

 ???

 - capable of consuming all resources on a node

+---

+class: segue

+# How do we optimally set CPU and Memory limits?

+---

+class: fifty-fifty

+.left-panel[
+# Optimal Limits
+]

+.right-panel[
+- Pods have enough resources to complete their task
+- Nodes run maximum amount of pods
+]